jefftriplett/daysuntillatenight.com/README.md

 # Development

 The site may be served using any local webserver.
-For example using Python:
+The default serve script uses Python:

-    $ open http://0.0.0.0:8000 && python -m SimpleHTTPServer 8000
+    $ ./serve

 # Updating for the next year